How 3D printing is redefining inductor coil production

 Each soldering point disrupts the electrical current flow and causes a significant loss of performance.
-The inductor’s efficiency is not only reduced by soldering joints, but also by the restriction of its producible geometries.
-In traditional
+The inductor’s efficiency is not only reduced by soldering joints, but also by the restriction of the inductor‘s manufacturable geometry.

 Introducing 3D printed inductors

-3D printing (selective laser melting) solves the problems arising from conventional inductor production and enables reproducible hardening results in series for the first time.
-Inductors are 3D printed without soldered joints, require less energy, have higher efficiency, and can be hardened uniformly.
+Inductors that are 3D printed (selective laser melting) without soldered joints, require less energy, have higher efficiency, and can be hardened uniformly on production parts.